-The City's average number of owner occupied homes that are rehabilitated during a given program year has been descreasing over the past five years.
-Thirteen homes were rehabilitated during the 2020 Program Year and downpayment assistance provided to two homebuyers.
+The City's completed nine owner occupied homes rehabilitation projects during the 2021 Program Year and downpayment assistance provided to one homebuyer.
 While the timeliness of the award and release of funding is beyond discretionary control, and some homeowners who were tentatively approved withdrew from the program, the City intends to continue the housing improvement program to provide safe, decent, affordable housing options for low to moderate income persons and households.